royalpreet/yoga-classes-frontend/README.md

 # Yoga Classes

-The frontend of the app is built using ReactJS.
+The frontend of the app is built using ReactJS.<br>
+It is hosted on Netlify: https://wondrous-druid-63f9d8.netlify.app

 ## Application Features